A Travel Guide to Exploring Sydney Australia

 5. Museum Of Modern Art

-The Museum of Contemporary Art in Sydney is a fantastic place with a collection containing over 4000 works by Australian contemporary artists.
+The Museum of Contemporary Art in Sydney is a fantastic place with over 4000 works by Australian contemporary artists.
 It is housed in a magnificent sandstone Art-Deco building overlooking Circular Quay.
 Come here to immerse yourself in its gorgeous art forms ranging from paintings to photography, sculptures, and intricate works by Aboriginal artists.

 6. Sydney Harbour Bridge